InaPD/Django-Company-App/README.md

 ## Introduction

 This app is a Django application that allows users to create their companies and perform CRUD operations with them in the database.
 There are 2 main entities in this app: Users and Companies.
-Each user is created through the Admin panel of the Django application and as fields they have the typical user related fields such as:    and they can be checked in the auth_user table in the database.
+Each user is created through the Admin panel of the Django application and as fields they have the typical user related fields such as: email, username, first name, last name etc. and they can be checked in the auth_user table in the database.
 Each company can be created by a user, they are saved in the database table myapp_company with the following fields: id, company_name, description, number_of_employees, owner.

 ## Starting the app